-In October 2015, Randers Crisis Shelter for Women and Children applied for the A.P.
-Møllerske Støttefond about funds to renovate their patio.
-That led to a redevelopment and landscape architect Helle Nebelong transformed the small tiled courtyard into a sensory-inspired patio that was finished in August 2017.
+In October 2015, Randers Crisis Shelter for Women and Children applied for funds from the A.P.
+Møllerske Støttefond to renovate their patio.
+That led to a redevelopment and landscape architect Helle Nebelong transformed the small tiled courtyard into a sensory-inspired patio that was completed in August 2017.

 The vision was to create a stimulating and developing garden for residents and staff.
-The residents are women and children who suffering from domestic physical or mental violence.
-The small patio that is only 225 square meters was divided into several small rooms, so that everyone can find a good and safe place to stay, whether they want to rest or be active outdoors.
-New materials and plants have been added to create sensory experiences: fragrances from flowers and herbs, the silent sound of rippling water, the taste of berries and fruits, nice to touch elements with different tactile surfaces and lots of greenery and natural impressions to delight the eye and relax the mind.
+The residents are women and children suffering from domestic physical or mental violence.
+The small patio that is only 225 square metershas been divided into several small areas, so that everyone can find a good and safe space, whether they want to rest or be active outdoors.
+New materials and plants have been added to create sensory experiences: fragrances from flowers and herbs, the calming sound of rippling water, the taste of berries and fruits, elements with different tactile surfaces that are nice to touch and lots of greenery and natural impressions to delight the eye and relax the mind.

-The garden design talks to the imagination, creativity and joy of playing.
+The garden design speaks to the imagination, creativity and joy of playing.
 The space can be used therapeutically in different ways and during the whole year.
-One can be active, play with your children, nursing plants, pick flowers or just lie down in a hammock and relax and listen to the sounds of the garden.
+One can be active, play with one’s children, nurse plants, pick flowers or just lie down in a hammock and relax and listen to the different sounds in the garden.

 The patio has a small fountain, which splashes lively and a small stream with ceramic fish and starfish and beautiful, natural stones.
 Children love to play with water, and they have the opportunity here.
 The sound of water seems soothing and relaxing.

 The new design focuses on supporting children’s sensory development and enhances the mental balance of the residents.
 The project was followed and evaluated by Social Development Center (SUS), an independent nonprofit consultancy.
-They’ve investigated the importance of the new design of the patio.
-The evaluation design is inspired by the Most Significant Change (MSC) method and is based on narratives told by the crisis center’s residents and staff.
+They have investigated the importance of the new design of the patio.
+The evaluation method used was inspired by the Most Significant Change (MSC) method that is based on narratives told by the crisis center’s residents and staff.

-The report ”Fra flisegård til kaninens eventyrlige have” (From Tile Patio to the Rabbit’s Fairy Garden) documents that physical spaces and facilities can influence and support social work and have a positive impact on people’s well-being and learning.
+The report ”Fra flisegård til kaninens eventyrlige have” (From Tile Patio to the Rabbit’s Adventury Garden) documents that physical spaces and facilities can influence and support social work and have a positive impact on people’s well-being and ability to learn.